-One sets a reservation value of one's spouse based on the maximization of expected utility.
+One sets a reservation value of one's potential spouse based on the maximization of expected utility.
 We assume an individual's potential marital payoff results from four aspects of the marriage: the marriage partner's quality, the marriage duration, the utility of having children, and one's own and one's spouse's education.
-Payoff matrices are given in Tables 1 and 2.
+Payoff matrices are given in Tables 1 for women and Table 2 for men.
 We assume zero (marital) utility during the period the individual remains single.
-We define the parameter (k) to be a multiplicative factor indicating how utility is augmented through marriage.
-If a fertile woman marries, the derived utility from marriage will increase by (k-1) percent (k>1).
-Thus k is a parameter designated to measure the extra utility from having children within marriage.
-We define k as the "demand for children".
-It is proportional to the number of children couples want to have.
+We assume marriage yields women a level of utility equal to y, and men a level of utility equal to x; but that these levels of utility are augmented depending on own and partner quality, marriage duration, and demand for children.
+We define the parameter (k) to be the demand for children (nominated in number of kids).
+We assume desiring more children raises the utility of marriage.
+For simplicity, we specify this by treating k as a multiplicative factor.
+Thus k is a parameter designated to raise utility multiplicatively by the desired number of children (k).

 We assume education to enter utility in either of two ways.
 First, education increases a person's desirability because education is positively related to income, obviously an appealing marriage market characteristic.
 We denote the extra utility from a partner's high education level to be the parameter r.
 Second, education raises opportunity costs of children and serves as a substitute to the benefits children bring.
-This latter effect is denoted as e (e>1) in the denominator of the male payoff matrix in Table 2.
-The parameter β is the discount rate so that ($0 < \beta < 1$).
+This latter effect is denoted as e(e>1) in the denominator of the male payoff matrix in Table 2.
+The parameter $\beta$ is the discount rate so that $(0<\beta<1)$ .